 - Obtained a $2.59 million award of actual and punitive damages in bench trial on behalf of client who sued to enforce covenants not to compete and to solicit in the sale of goodwill of business.

 - Obtained a $1.7 million jury verdict for a local bank in a commercial loan lender fraud and bad faith case.

-- Obtained a permanent injunction against one of the largest wholesale nurseries in the United States for violating covenants not to compete and to not to solicit in the $160 million sale of a business and its goodwill which was upheld on appeal by the Oklahoma Supreme Court and which established new precedent on the validity, scope and extent of covenants not to compete and solicit in sale of goodwill.
+- Obtained a permanent injunction against one of the largest wholesale nurseries in the United States for violating covenants not to compete and not to solicit in the $160 million sale of a business and its goodwill which was upheld on appeal by the Oklahoma Supreme Court and which established new precedent on the validity, scope and extent of covenants not to compete and solicit in sale of goodwill.
 See Berry and Berry Acquisitions v.
 BFN Operations, LLC, 2018 OK 27, 416 P.3d 1061.

 - Represented nursing home in prosecuting motion to compel arbitration of plaintiff's negligence claims, obtaining reversal of trial court's denial of motion in the Oklahoma Court of Civil Appeals, resulting in published opinion clarifying the scope and extent of arbitration provisions in nursing home agreements.
 See Weaver v.
 Doe, 2016 OK CIV APP 30, 371 P.3d 1170.